tomamic/fondinfo/go/g2d/README.md

 ## Images and sounds

 - `func LoadImage(src string) string` : Load an image and return a name for it
-- `func DrawImage(image string, p Point)` : Blit a whole image, given its name and the position
+- `func DrawImage(image string, pos Point)` : Blit a whole image, given its name and the position
-- `func DrawImageClip(image string, clip Rect, r Rect)` : Blit a portion of an image
+- `func DrawImageClip(image string, pos Point, clip Point, size Point)` : Blit a portion of an image
 - `func LoadAudio(src string) string` : Load a sound and return a name for it
 - `func PlayAudio(audio string, loop bool)` : Play a sound, possibly in a loop, given its name
 - `func PauseAudio(audio string)` : Stop playing a sound, given its name